ColetteThomson/smart_events/README.md

 * This feature fulfills the user stories: *'As a new user, I want information on what services they offer'*.

 # Details of smartevents WMP Web Pages
-**NB**: *For the mockups of each website page - the 'amiresponsivedesign.is' website will not do responsive design on screens that have permission-based views (it either shows the screen view as if for a user without permissions - or it redirects to the home page).
-Therefore, where this is occurring, a screenshot to show how a permissions-based view would look has been provided instead.
-Note: all website pages have been tested for responsive design as per the test cases.*<br>
+**NB**: *Unfortunately the smartevents WMP website will not display in the 'amiresponsivedesign.is' website.
+Therefore, screenshots of individual pages have been provided instead.
+Note: all website pages have been tested (and passed) for responsive design as per the test cases.*<br>

 ## 1. The 'Home' app: index.html (Home page or Landing page)